 In his press statement, Secretary of State John Kerry reiterated that the U.S. allowed Resolution 2334 to pass for one primary reason: “to preserve the possibility of the two state solution.”
 Both Power and Kerry belabored ongoing U.S. support for the state of Israel, as demonstrated by the recent agreement for the U.S. to provide Israel with $38 billion in military aid over the next 10 years – the largest such aid package in U.S. history.
 Power and Kerry also insisted that halting settlement expansion is both consistent with U.S. policy over the last fifty years and in Israel’s best interest.

 Israeli Prime Minister Netanyahu does not agree.
 “As I told John Kerry on Thursday, friends don’t take friends to the Security Council,” Netanyahu said during a press conference held after the vote.

-Members of Congress – both Democrat and Republican – quickly expressed opposition to the abstention, perhaps none more strongly than Senator Lindsey Graham, a Republican from South Carolina, who said the vote “empowered evil.”
+Members of Congress – both Democrat and Republican – quickly expressed opposition to the abstention, perhaps none more strongly than Senator Lindsey Graham (R-SC), who said the vote “empowered evil.”
 Senator Graham vowed to lead the charge in canceling the U.S.’s contribution to the UN – which amounts to 22 percent of the UN’s budget.

 President-elect Donald Trump tweeted several times about the vote, including a message which said “As to the U.N., things will be different after Jan.
 20.”